olexandr-konovalov/gnu/README.md

   that if the output contained lists of groups, then those groups were also shown to be pairwise non-isomorphic.

-This information will be used to re-run your calculations and add to the database after such validation.
+This information will be used to re-run your calculations and add gnu(n) to the database after such validation.

-Orders that are currently not included in the database can be determined using `NextUnknownGnu`, `GnuWishlist` and their RPC counterparts `NextUnknownGnuFromServer` and `GnuWishlistFromServer` as shown above.
+Group orders that are currently not included in the database can be determined using `NextUnknownGnu`, `GnuWishlist` and their remote procedure call counterparts `NextUnknownGnuFromServer` and `GnuWishlistFromServer` as shown above.

-For the partial results, please create new issues in this repository and tell what have you tried and at which step the calculation stopped.
+To submit partial results, please create new issues in this repository and tell what you have tried and at which step the calculation stopped.
 It will be useful to know, for example, about time-consuming cases that did not finish after substantial amount of time, or run out of memory, or where only the first step of the calculation had been completed, but